chrisbroski/supportyourlocal/README.md

 * Deletion can cause invalid state
 * Small photos might create thumbnails larger than themselves.
 * A "track" type Spotify link for release media breaks stuff on the front end.
+* There seem to be 2 file extension functions: getExtension and main.extractFileType

 ## Features for next next version

-Custom fonts - Upload and make available in style guide.

-Style guide page.
-Populate drop-down from guide colors.

-I don't think *Site* is the proper resource name.
-It should probably be *Style* and be displayed as a proper style guide.
-Have up to 6 colors (or infinite?) and make the top 2 the web site ones.
-Should there be shades of color?
-Maybe.
+All https

+Admin key in .env (for data download and future executive feature)

 Get local features working with member cities.
 "Check in" on mobile when at open mics, etc.

+EPK

+Password recovery using email.

+More data validation

 ### Email List

 Export instructions to email them your damn self.
 Add phone number too for mass spam texting.

-EPK

-Password recovery using email.

-More data validation

 ## Onboarding: